+Writing exercises help you to reflect on who you are and what you’re doing in the world.
 Self-reflection is the foundation to developing strong and healthy self-esteem.
 Without looking inward, honoring your struggles and acknowledging your strengths, it becomes difficult to grow and change.
 Identifying emotions and experiences that keep you blocked, or limiting beliefs that may no longer serve you perpetuates the cycle of low self-esteem and negative thinking.
-Writing exercises and activities can help you gain insight into the inner workings of your mind and improve self-esteem.
+Writing exercises for your journaling practice can help you gain insight into the inner workings of your mind and improve self-esteem.

-Journaling can help balance and regulate your emotions, as well as provide a sense of validation that truly builds your self-esteem.
-I often ask my clients to journal, with prompts or just about their day as it helps us gain insight into how their mind is processing emotions.
+Journaling using specific writing exercises can help balance and regulate your emotions, as well as provide a sense of validation that truly builds your self-esteem.
+I often ask my clients to journal, with prompts or just about their day, as it helps us gain insight into how their mind is processing emotions.

 Simply writing about what went well today or what you’d like to improve on tomorrow are ways to connect with yourself.
 As a result, whether it be the prompts below, or just writing about your day, you’ll experience a greater sense of flexibility and an ongoing confidence.
 By self-reflecting, we can find the meaning to what we do daily and become more aligned with our goals.

 Grab a piece of paper, your journal if you have one, and a pen.
 Allot five minutes or so to answer each question, more if you’d like.
 You don’t have to do them all, just find one that resonates with you.
 Don’t judge your thoughts, just get them out.
 This helps you to get out thoughts you may not know existed, enhance creativity and help you connect with yourself on a deeper level.